Daryes/freebox-monitoring/doc/installation.md

 The env file must be linked as `.env` using : `ln -s docker-compose.env .env`

-To build the image, simply execute : `docker-compose build`
+The docker image must be build, with the standard command : `docker-compose build`
-Then start with : `docker-compose up -d `
+Then start the container with : `docker-compose up -d `

 Notice : the credential/configuration file is set as `/data/.credentials` in the container, with a volume attached to /data.
+Also, mind the `pull_policy` active in the docker-compose.yml file, which will have to be removed when using a private image registry.

 # Usage